 If you have been arrested for DWI, typically you will have had your driver’s license taken and received a notice that it will be suspended if you either refuse a test, or provide a sample at or over the legal limit.
 That notice tells you that you have 15 days from date of arrest to request a hearing on the suspension.
 If you fail to request this hearing, your driver’s license will be automatically suspended for at least 90 days if you failed a breathalyzer test and for at least 180 days if you refused to take a test.

 We strongly encourage clients to have us arrange a suspension hearing.
 This hearing provides an opportunity for your lawyer to cross-examine the arresting officer.
 This may give your lawyer evidence which can be used to defend you in your criminal DWI trial.
 Your lawyer’s most important goal is to help you avoid a DWI conviction.
 Even if your driver’s license is suspended, your lawyer can keep you driving legally with an occupational license in most cases.

-Schedule a consultation with an Arlington DWI/DUI defense attorney by calling 817-412-7449 or sending an email inquiry.
+Schedule a consultation with Wes Ball at 817-860-5000.
+Additionally, you may send an email inquiry.
 We pledge a prompt response and a thoughtful analysis of your case when we meet with you for your initial consultation.